Cretezy/fddp/README.md

 fddp is an experiment about doing some data mining on these Facebook messages.

-You can aquired your archive on (Facebook settings page)[https://www.facebook.com/settings], it is at the end under "Download a copy of your Facebook data", then follow the steps.
+You can aquired your archive on [Facebook settings page](https://www.facebook.com/settings), it is at the end under "Download a copy of your Facebook data", then follow the steps.

+---

+The coding quality is pretty terrible right now.
+The aim is getting it working first.
+I'm pretty bad at Go but I love it